Frequently Asked Questions about Sword & Spirit Seminary

 • Our Master of Divinity Program allows up to 20 credits for any combination of documented unaccredited coursework, pastoral ministry, missionary work, and exceptional life experience (per compatibility & approval).
 Administrative fees apply.

-Sword & Spirit Seminary accepts transfer credits from other accredited seminaries for either graduate program‒ up to 30 credits in the MDiv program, and up to 20 credits in the DMin program (per compatibility & approval).
+Sword & Spirit Seminary accepts transfer credits from other accredited seminaries for either graduate program‒ generally up to 30 credits in the MDiv program, and up to 20 credits in the DMin program (per compatibility & approval).
 Administrative transfer fees apply.

 Are the courses offered in TERMS (semesters) & on specific days and times?

-forNo need to set aside specific times of day to attend classes.
-You choose the time of day in which to do your course-work.
+No need to set aside specific times or days to attend classes.
+You choose when to do your course-work.

 Additionally, we do NOT limit students to terms or semesters for 3 reasons: